Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 because texts are saved at file level.
 Else, a hook can be used to import data somewhere else.

+The plugin [OcrElementSet] saves ocr about each image at file level, so the option "File Metadata" should be set.

 Note: The namespace of the xslt stylesheets may need to be changed according to your files.